 }

 Define the collideCircCirc() function to detect the collision between two circles and to compute the corresponding collision information when a collision is detected.
-There are three cases to the collision detection: no collision (Step 1), collision with centers of the two circles located at different positions (Step 2), and the two centers located at exactly the same position (Step 3).
+There are three cases to the collision detection: no collision (Step 1), collision with centers of the two circles located at different positions (Step 2), and collision with the two centers located at exactly the same position (Step 3).
 The following code shows Step 1, the detection of no collision, notice that this code also corresponds to the cases as illustrated in Figure 9-2.

 RigidCircle.prototype.collideCircCirc = function (c1, c2, collisionInfo) {